keunwoochoi/music-auto_tagging-keras/README.md

  * Prediction: ConvNet > RecurrentNet
  * Memory Usage: RecurrentNet have smaller number of trainable parameters.
 Actually you can even decreases the number of feature maps.
 The RecurrentNet still works quite well in the case - i.e., the current setting is a little bit rich (or redundant).
 With ConvNet, you will see the performance decrease if you reduce down the parameters.

 Therefore, if you just wanna use the pre-trained weights, use ConvNet.
 If you wanna train by yourself, it's up to you.
-I would use RecurrentNet after downsize it to, like, 0.2M parameters (then the training time would be similar to ConvNet) in general.
+I would use RecurrentNet after downsizing it to, like, 0.2M parameters (then the training time would be similar to ConvNet) in general.
+To reduce the size, change `nums_feat_maps` under `get_convBNeluMPdrop` in `recurrentnet.py`.

 ### Usage
 ```bash